stevejgordon/AspNetCoreDockerWorkshop/activities/03-CreateControllerAndAction.md

 ## Activity Steps

 1. Open your SampleApi.sln in Visual Studio 2017.
-1. Create a new folder call 'Controllers' inside the SampleApi project.
+1. Create a new folder call 'Controllers' under the SampleApi project.
 1. Create a class called 'SampleController' in the Controllers folder.
 1. Update the class to inherit from the Controller abstract class.

 ``` csharp
 public class SampleController : Controller
 ```

+*NOTE: This will require the a using statement for 'Microsoft.AspNetCore.Mvc'.*

 5. Add the  [ApiController] attribute to the class.